 The repatriation of Galapagos tortoises was a hot topic for the media last week when a total of 29 turtles (all of them endemic to the Galapagos and in danger of extinction) were discovered in Peru.

 Before delving in, one must consider the fact that the enchanted isles have a magic and value to them that’s often equated with words such as: rare, incomparable, raw, and priceless.
+If you visit the Islands, take a look at the Galapagos BIG 15 you must see in your journey.
 So novel are the sights and sounds throughout the archipelago that we’re sometimes compelled to want to take a piece of them with us; if only as a souvenir or, at worst – as an object to sell.
 No matter the size or near-intangibility of the object (yes, we’re talking about grains of sand here), the Galapagos National Park fully forbids visitors to remove any and all objects that form a part of the archipelago, living or non-living.
 This somewhat universal desire to take things with us has, in recent years, led to some rather amusing tales of sneaky individuals and their somewhat peculiar methods of smuggling things out of the islands – specifically living ones, unfortunately.
 See the case of the Mexican who tried to take eleven endangered iguanas in his luggage or the German who tried to take four iguanas back home.

 As of late, however, a rather unexpected mystery of smuggling things from the Galapagos popped up in the not-so-faraway country of Peru.